How common is bleeding after sex during pregnancy?

 Early on in pregnancy, about a week after conception, you can have implantation bleeding, where the embryo burrows into the lining of the uterus and causes light bleeding.
 After sex, vaginal mucus and semen can carry some of this implantation blood out of the vagina.

-What experts say kids need to learn in sex ed An untreated sexually transmitted infection, such as chlamydia and gonorrhoea, or a yeast infection can cause spotting.
+An untreated sexually transmitted infection, such as chlamydia and gonorrhoea, or a yeast infection can cause spotting.
 Usually, a yeast infection will have additional symptoms, such as itching and irritation.
 Your healthcare provider can do a simple urine test or vaginal swab to diagnose an infection.
 It’s important to seek treatment right away to keep you and your baby healthy.

 Polyps, or small growths, on the cervix are usually benign and can be related to higher estrogen levels during pregnancy.
 They can cause bleeding after sex, whether you’re pregnant or not, so it’s a good idea to be up to date on your cervical screening and Pap test.